 How does the pilot work?

 The service allows the municipal social services to upload to the platform the files sent by the energy suppliers, which contain the contracts affected by possible supply cuts.
-Once loaded, the platform automatically performs interoperability queries on Via Oberta to obtain the data needed to prepare the reports corresponding This data includes information such as residence, income, social benefits or disability and dependency situations.
+Once loaded, the platform automatically performs interoperability queries to Via Oberta to obtain the data necessary to prepare reports corresponding This data includes information such as residence, income, social benefits or disability and dependency situations.

 This not only saves time for citizens, since they are not asked for documents already held by the administrations, but also ensures compliance with the rights and duties established by law with the right of access to basic supplies and the duty of collaboration between supply companies and public administrations to issue vulnerability reports.